JetBrains/kotlin-web-site/pages/docs/reference/delegated-properties.md

 to an instance of the outer class `C` and `this::prop` is a reflection object of the `KProperty` type describing `prop` itself.

-Note that the syntax `this::prop` to refer a [bound callable reference](reflection.html#bound-function-and-property-references-since-11) in the code directly is available only since Kotlin 1.1.
+Note that the syntax `this::prop` to refer a [bound callable reference](reflection.html#bound-function-and-property-references-since-11) in the code directly has only been available since Kotlin 1.1.

 ### Providing a delegate